pwright/skupper-example-yaml/README.md

 Since these cannot be known in advance, linking must be procedural.

+**Note:** There are several ways to automate the generation and distribution of tokens across sites, using for example Ansible, Backstage, or Vault.
+See [Token distribution]() for more information.

 This example uses the Skupper command line tool to generate the secret token in West and create the link in East.